 Another problem with DIY AC recharge kits is that some of them contain substances that can clog up the compressor, pump, hoses, or other parts of the system.

 Having a professional recharge your AC can help you avoid potentially expensive repairs or compressor replacement caused by using an over-the-counter recharge kit.
 To make sure that a low refrigerant level is at fault for a car AC that isn’t performing as it should, come into your nearest Driver’s Edge location.

 There isn’t a standard schedule for car AC recharging.
-If your vehicle’s AC isn’t performing well, our technicians will inspect your entire system, including checking your refrigerant level and checking for leaks.
+If your vehicle’s AC isn’t performing well, our mechanics will inspect your entire system, including checking your refrigerant level and checking for leaks.
 In some cases, your car’s AC system may need to have all of the refrigerant evacuated and refilled.